exonum/exonum-doc/README.md

 pip install -r dev-requirements.txt
 ```

-`markdownlint` and `cspell` need to be installed separately.
+`markdownlint` need to be installed separately.
 Both these tools
 utilize Npm package manager, so you can install them using

 ```